 How to find and get rid of ticks

-Planet Natural recommends wearing light-colored clothing when hanging around outside to better identify ticks and proceed with the removal process.
+Planet Natural recommends wearing light-colored clothing when hanging around outside to better identify ticks.

 After being outdoors in possibly tick-infested areas, take a shower within two hours and then search for ticks.